Centella Asiatica: Sensitive Skin’s Best Friend? - EMANI

 Centella Asiatica: Sensitive Skin’s Best Friend?

 For many of us, Centella asiatica is a trendy ingredient that’s brand-new to the skincare industry.
-But what if we told you it’s been used for thousands of years?
+But what if we informed you that people have used it for thousands of years?

-Known for growing in boggy, marshy areas, Centella asiatica is a perennial herb primarily cultivated in asia.
+Centella asiatica, a perennial herb primarily cultivate in Asia, grows in boggy, marshy areas.
 And while it’s become increasingly popular in cosmetic products, it’s traditionally used in both food and several systems of medicine, such as Southern Herbology in Vietnam, ayurvedic medicine in India, and hanbang in South Korea.

 In a more contemporary context, Centella asiatica has been a staple in South Korean skincare for a few years now, and Centella asiatica products are often marketed as cica creams or tiger grass cream.
-And while it’s been seen on and off in U.S. brands, we’re just now beginning to see it boom, alongside K-beauty’s growing international reputation.
+And while U.S. brands have occasionally featured it, we are now witnessing a boom, coinciding with the growing international reputation of K-beauty.

-Cica creams have become a staple in Korean skincare because it’s considered an incredibly soothing ingredient, and it’s believed to help calm down inflammation, improve collagen synthesis, and keep the skin hydrated.
+Cica creams became a staple in Korean skincare because they are considered incredibly soothing, believed to calm inflammation, improve collagen synthesis, and maintain skin hydration.

 Here’s a more in-depth breakdown of Centella asiatica’s potential benefits.